 Bed Bath & Beyond Inc. is committed to being a good neighbor by ensuring that we give back to the communities we serve.
 In our decentralized culture, local managers are empowered to support local events and do so on a frequent basis.
 In addition, the Company has a number of relationships through which we can engage with and serve our customers and others in the areas in which we do business.

 In 2001, Bed Bath & Beyond formed a partnership with Good360 (formerly known as Gifts In Kind International), a non-profit organization based in Alexandria, Virginia, that has enabled us to provide product donations to those most in need.

 For the past eleven years, we have worked with Good360 to match each of our retail stores with a local 501(c)(3) charity.
 Merchandise is donated on a weekly basis from our stores to hundreds of local charities across the United States, Canada and Puerto Rico.
 Merchandise donations provide relief and assistance to many people in difficult situations such as victims of natural disasters, transitional housing needs for families in crisis, youth in low income situations and support for mentally and physically disabled individuals.

 In 2008, one of our subsidiary companies, buybuy BABY, joined the partnership.

 The amount of merchandise we have donated locally has increased each year since we formed our partnership.
-For fiscal year 2011, we estimate the fair value of our product donations to be over $129 million.
-To date we estimate we have provided over $753 million in product donations to our local communities.
+For fiscal year 2012, we estimate the fair value of our product donations to have been more than $143 million.
+To date, we estimate we have provided more than $896 million in product donations to our local communities.

-The Company is recognized by Good360 as a Light of Hope Award winner.
+The Company has been recognized by Good360 as a Light of Hope Award winner.
 This award recognizes corporations for outstanding corporate citizenship and effective product philanthropy.